end-of-game/cloudunit/cu-clair/README.md

-# CoreOs Clair for CloudUnit images
+# CloudUnit image vulnerability with CoreOS Clair

 Clair is an open source project for the static analysis of vulnerabilities in application containers (currently including appc and docker).
 1. In regular intervals, Clair ingests vulnerability metadata from a configured set of sources and stores it in the database.